1571 Haverfordwest election: Context

+Much of the English Parliament was filled by MPs elected in two-seat districts, but the voters in Wales were divided into single member districts, apparently in order to better ensure local "strong men" could dominate the elections.
+The polarized climate of the Haverfordwest election in 1571 is a reflection of the defensive stance taken by the old guard at that time.

 During the late 16th century, Haverfordwest had a population of around two to three thousand, of which one hundred were burgesses, who bore the right to vote.
-It was politically dominated by a few individuals, most notably Perrot, who was supported by the local gentry, and opposing him, the antiquarian George Owen of Henllys, and John Barlow of Slebech, who had come into conflict with Perrot due to a land dispute.
+The district was politically dominated by a few individuals, most notably Perrot, who was supported by the local gentry, and opposing him, the antiquarian George Owen of Henllys, and John Barlow of Slebech, who had come into conflict with Perrot due to a land dispute.
 Perrot himself had grown up in the area, his boyhood home being at Haroldstone, and he had been Mayor of Haverfordwest in 1570, an office which he also held in 1575 and 1576.
-Prior to the events of the 1571, Perrot held a virtual monopoly of power - all the borough offices were held by his supporters, including the mayor, John Voyle, and the sheriff, Edmund Harries.
-The Sheriff acted as returning officer, and thus was capable of illicitly influencing the result.
+Prior to the events of the 1571, Perrot held a virtual monopoly of power.
+His supporters held all the borough offices, including the mayor, John Voyle, and the sheriff, Edmund Harries.

+The Perrot-friendly sheriff, Edmund Harries, acted as returning officer and thus was in position to influence the election result.

 Preparations for the election

 Due to Perrot's position, his opponents were not prepared to stand a candidate against him nor a candidate endorsed by him.
 However, Perrot was appointed Lord President of Munster in November 1570, and was due to set sail to Ireland a month before the election was to take place.
 This essentially created a power vacuum.

-Alban Stepneth, a gentleman tied to the Prendergast family, stood in opposition to the candidate endorsed by the borough officials, John Garnons.
-Garnons was descended from a gentle family whose estates were originally in Hertfordshire, but had married a woman from Pembrokeshire.
+The borough officials put forward John Garnons.
+Garnons was descended from a gentle family whose estates were originally in Hertfordshire, but he had married a woman from Pembrokeshire.
 He most likely had been appointed Clerk of the Peace for the county by Perrot, although the details are uncertain.
 He had previously represented the constituency of Pembroke in the 3rd parliament of Mary I, in 1554.
 It is known that he was excommunicate at the time of the election.

+Alban Stepneth, a gentleman tied to the Prendergast family, stood in opposition to Garnons.

-It appears that voter intimidation by the Perrotist faction took place - a tailor named William Morgan threatened supporters of Stepneth with violence if they came to vote for him, and the Mayor made several common supporters of Perrot burgesses simply to swing the election.
+It appears that voter intimidation by the Perrotist faction took place.
+A tailor named William Morgan threatened supporters of Stepneth with violence if they voted for Stepneth, and the Mayor made several commoners who supported Perrot into burgesses simply to swing the election.
 One supporter of Stepneth who was at the time imprisoned as a burgess, and thus had many more liberties than a common prisoner, was transferred to the common prison when he let his voting intentions be known to the Sheriff.